-For now, as we don’t know where we can travel and when, Which? advises against booking holidays abroad.
-Even with the best flexible booking policy, which offer a great deal of cover, there remains a risk you could be left out of pocket.
+On 12 April, the Global Travel Taskforce is due to outline in more detail how to restart holidays.
+Until it does, and it confirms which countries are on the green list, Which? advises against booking holidays abroad.
+Even with the best flexible booking policy, which offers a great deal of cover, there remains a risk you could be left out of pocket.
 That includes the price of tests to travel abroad, the risk of a hotel quarantine and the fact you may need to be vaccinated.

 Hotel quarantine for travellers to UK adds risk to holidays

-The new coronavirus variants that have appeared in South Africa and Brazil mean that both those destinations, as well as Portugal, are on a list of 33 high-risk countries.
+Coronavirus variants that appeared in South Africa and Brazil mean that both those destinations are on a list of high-risk countries.
 Anybody travelling from those countries to England and Wales will need to book into a quarantine hotel approved by the government for a 10-day stay.
 In Scotland, travellers from all countries will need to use a hotel to quarantine.

 For more independent travel advice, subscribe to Which?
 Travel.

-Trips abroad will depend on levels of vaccination at your destination as well as in the UK.
+Trips abroad will depend on levels of vaccination at your destination, but also proof of your vaccination status.

 Trials of ‘vaccine passports’ have begun between Greece and Israel.
-While Saga became the first holiday company to say that it will require proof of vaccination to book its holidays and cruises.
-Several airlines have also introduced policies to check the vaccine and test status of passengers.
+And Saga became the first holiday company to say that it will require proof of vaccination to book its holidays and cruises.
+Several airlines have also introduced policies to check the vaccination and test status of passengers.

 You can see more on the future of vaccination passports here.